amina-sajid/push_swap/README.md

 # 42 Push_Swap

-Because swap_push isn't as natural

-Given a set of integers, sort it using a predefined set of instructions using two stacks.
-The instruction set is defined below.
-This program outputs a program in push_swap instructions that sorts the input integers.
+Push Swap is a project that tackles the task of sorting an array of integers using two stacks and a predefined set of commands.
+The objective is to minimize the number of moves required to sort the input integers.
+This program generates a sequence of instructions for the Push Swap algorithm to arrange the given integers.

-> ⚠️ **Warning**: Don't copy/paste anything you don't understand: it's bad for you, and for the school.

-## Instruction set

-For the following instructions, if the instruction is not possible, the part of it that can't be executed won't.

 | Code  | Instruction                         | Action                                                 |
 | ----- | ----------------------------------- | ------------------------------------------------------ |